ab-cs13/data-structure-algorithm-using-rust/README.md

 * Double Free : TODO

 ### Reference
 > A reference is like a pointer in that it's an address that can be followed to access the data stored in the address; that data is owned by some other variable i.e. ownership is not transferred.
 Unlike pointer, a reference is guaranteed to point to a valid value of particular type for the life of the reference.
-First comes the variable and after that reference.
-Variable could be a smart pointer; Smart pointer is something which contains a pointer and additional information.
+Reference can't live longer than variable.
+Variable could be a smart pointer

+> Smart pointer is something which contains a pointer and additional information.
 For example vector or a string.
+Smart pointer wraps the actual pointer something similar to class or struct.

 * Constant reference to a constant.
 ```